Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling)

 SOC 373: Group Counseling and Addictions Populations

-Discover the full Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling Track) course listing by visiting the Academic Catalog.
+Discover the full Bachelor of Arts in Sociology (Addictions Counseling) and Bachelor of Science in Sociology (Addictions Counseling) course listings by visiting the Academic Catalog.

 Licensed Addictions Counselor